 As an editor, she has worked with various organizations, artists, and writers in producing books and catalogs, including Industry of the Ordinary: Sic Transit Gloria Mundi (Chicago Cultural Center, 2012), Anne Wilson: Wind/Rewind/Weave (WhiteWalls, Inc. and the Knoxville Museum of Art, 2010), Barbara Crane: Challenging a Vision (Chicago Cultural Center, 2009), and The Object of Labor: Art, Cloth, and Cultural Production (School of the Art Institute of Chicago and MIT Press, 2007).

 Her current curatorial projects focus on the architecture of Ken Isaacs, and have been included in the exhibitions “Learning Modern,” at the School of the Art Institute of Chicago’s Sullivan Galleries (2009-10), and the traveling “Hippie Modernism: The Struggle for Utopia,” organized by the Walker Art Center (2015).
-Her book Inside the Matrix: The Radical Designs of Ken Isaacs published by Half Letter Press is forthcoming in 2019.
+Her book Inside the Matrix: The Radical Designs of Ken Isaacs is available at Half Letter Press.